UXSoc/uxsoc-apps-cms/src/pages/index.md

           upholding standards of quality for org documents.

-          It’s recommended that SecGen is detail-oriented, a team player, a critical listener, and passionately champions quality standards.
+          It’s recommended that Secretary General is detail-oriented, a team player, a critical listener, and passionately champions quality standards.
 Past experiences on quick and effective note-taking is also recommended.
         title: ' The Chief Organizer'
     title: "\U0001F5C3 Secretary General"
   - cards: []